Recipes.net Recipes.net logo

 Step 1: Choose the Right Potato

 Start by selecting the right type of potato for cubing.
 Russet or Yukon Gold potatoes are great options, as they hold their shape well when cooked.
-Look for firm potatoes with smooth skin and minimal blemishes.
+Look for firm potatoes with smooth skin and minimal blemishes or sprouts.

 Step 2: Gather Your Tools